turris-cz/user-docs/docs/basics/first-setup/mox_first_setup.md

 will configure itself as DHCP server.

 !!! tip
-	If you have a working zero-conf on your conputer, you can access your router via <http://turris.local> address.
+	If you have a working zero-conf on your computer, you can access your router via <http://turris.local> address.

 When booted, you can access the first-run wizard by using a web browser and